twilsonco/SiriShortcuts/MenuGenerator.md

 ## Example Shortcuts

+The below example shortcuts demonstrate all of Menu Generator's features.
+Some analogous shortcuts doing the same things but using Toolbox Pro's menu capabilities are also provided, in order to make clear how similar the functionality and use are.

 - [Menu Generator Example - Menu](https://www.icloud.com/shortcuts/faf299dcdb0845a6aaf3957e7ad54e3b)
     - Creates an advanced menu with Menu Generator using the different types of icons (base64, Font Awesome, Emoji, and Photos)
 - [Toolbox Pro Menu Generator](https://www.icloud.com/shortcuts/895d5aea0129459aa5204c312742206e) - (*Requires Toolbox Pro*)